 French documentaries are celebrated for their heart-warming, educational and thought-provoking subject matters, with French filmmakers even putting their life on the line to produce some of them.
 But fret not – whether you’re passionate about animals, wildlife, politics, serial killers or food, you’re bound to find one (or several) that will pique your interest.

-One thing’s for sure: exposing yourself to the sounds of a language is an excellent way to train your ear to new accents and intonations and will tremendously improve your speaking skills.
+One thing’s for sure: exposing yourself to the sounds of a language (with French songs for instance) is an excellent way to train your ear to new accents and intonations and will tremendously improve your speaking skills.

 Without further ado, here are five French documentary films to help you master the commands of French (Warning: these films are in French):

 1) Être et Avoir – Nicolas Philibert (2002)